Grid Decarbonization

 What criteria are we using to measure progress?

-• By January 2023: The City will document and publish a plan to deploy 5MW of rooftop solar capability to the municipality.
+• By December 2025: The City will document and publish a plan to deploy 10MW of solar capability to the municipality.